-- Give it time: blemishes on your record could be seen as less serious over time, especially if your financial situation has improved
+- Give it time: blemishes on your record could be seen as less serious over time, especially if your financial situation has improved.

-- Repair your credit history: establish a pattern of consistent payments and responsible credit usage
+- Repair your credit history: establish a pattern of consistent payments and responsible credit usage.

-- Present as a lower risk: apply when you have a stable income and try to offer a high deposit, which may mean looking at cheaper properties
+- Present as a lower risk: apply when you have a stable income and try to offer a high deposit, which may mean looking at cheaper properties.

-- Be honest: mortgage lenders will conduct thorough searches, and trying to hide adverse credit will look bad
+- Be honest: mortgage lenders will conduct thorough searches, and trying to hide adverse credit will look bad.

 Find out more: improving your mortgage chances - how you can strengthen your application.

-The deals above that allow for CCJs and IVAs, for example, will have specific rules around how long ago an IVA has to have been satisfied, and how many CCJs you can have had in recent years or months.
+Deals that allow for CCJs and IVAs, for example, will have specific rules around how long ago an IVA has to have been satisfied, and how many CCJs you can have had in recent years or months.

+Ultimately, an applicant with a blip on their credit report which has now been resolved is likely to be able to obtain a much better rate than somebody with serious outstanding issues.
 So while some 'bad credit mortgages' will be fairly accessible to customers with poor credit history, some can be much harder to secure.